rkapl123/DBAddin/docs/DBSheets.md

 Deleting is done using context menu "delete row" or pressing Ctl-Sh-D in the row to be deleted.
 This marks the row(s) to be deleted.

 To make the editions permanent, save the workbook (save button or Ctl-s).
 After a potential warning message (as set in the DBMapper), the current DBSheet is stored to the database, producing warnings/errors as the database (or triggers) checks for validity.

+After a DBSheet was saved, all lookups being placed in the hidden sheet "DBSheetLookups" are refreshed to ensure that any changes done in the DBSheet are also reflected in the lookups.
+If this is too general and takes too much time, the refreshing can be restricted to only those addresses that make sense (i.e. contain the table that was modified with the DBSheet).
+This setting is done with the (hidden setting) "onlyRefreshTheseDBSheetLookups", which contains a list of addresses of DBListfetch function cells in the DBSheetLookups sheet that exclusively should be refreshed after the corresponding DBSheet was saved.
+If empty, all lookups are refreshed when the DBSheet was saved.
+Always provide a comma BEFORE the cell address !
+E.g. `<onlyRefreshTheseDBSheetLookups>,A1,C1</onlyRefreshTheseDBSheetLookups>` prevents refreshing DBListfetch lookup queries in cells A1 and C1 on the hidden sheet "DBSheetLookups".
+To prevent any lookup refresh, just put anything there that doesn't resolve to a cell-address containing a DBListfetch lookup query.

 ### DBSheet definition file